The Stoic Handbook with Jon Brooks

 Use Left/Right to seek, Home/End to jump to start or end.
 Hold shift to jump forward or backward.

-A few months ago, I was in a conversation that started to go sideways.
-I could feel the tension rising—the tightening in my chest, my voice getting sharper.
+A few months ago I was in a conversation that started to go sideways.
+I could feel the tension rising, the tightening in my chest, my voice getting sharper.
 I knew exactly what was happening.
-I've studied this.
-I've taught this.
+I have studied this.
+I have taught this.
 I know what Marcus Aurelius would say.
-And in that moment, it was like I'd never read a word of Stoicism.
+And in that moment it was like I had never read a word of Stoicism.

-If you've spent any time with this philosophy, you've probably had your own version of this experience.
+If you have spent any time with this philosophy, you have probably had your own version of this.
 The email lands and you spiral.
-The criticism stings and you're devastated.
+The criticism stings and you are devastated.
 Someone cuts you off and you react exactly the way Epictetus said not to.
-This is the gap between knowing and doing—and it's the central challenge of practicing philosophy.
+This is the gap between knowing and doing, and it is the central challenge of practising philosophy.

-In this episode, I explore why the philosophy disappears when we need it most, what Seneca confessed about this exact problem 2,000 years ago, and why more reading isn't the answer.
-Spoiler: the Stoics weren't building a library.
+In this episode I explore why the philosophy disappears when we need it most, what Seneca confessed about this exact problem 2,000 years ago, and why more reading is not the answer.
+The Stoics were not building a library.
 They were building a gymnasium for the soul.